martijndwars/strdoc/README.md

 1. _Re-generate Stratego Standard Library (SSL) documentation._ The current API documentation website was generated in 2009.
 Almost a decade later the standard library has been extended and the API documentation (comments) have been updated.
 However, because the tooling to generate the documentation is lost, we have been stuck with the 2009 documentation.

-2. *Ability to search for strategies.* It is 2018, we want search and we want it now.
+2. *Ability to search for strategies.* It is 2018, so we want to easily search for strategies.
 If I want to know how to "concatenate" things in Stratego, I want to search for "concat" and find "concat", "mapconcat(s)", "tconcat(s)", and "concat-strings".

-3. *Ability to generate your own documentation.* It could be useful for other Stratego codebases to generate browsable and searchable API documentation.
-This could make it easier for new people to get familiar with the codebase.

 ## Architecture